ioshisolis/Bootcamp_Final_Project/README.md

 ## Overview

-The scope of our final project consists on using multiple technologies to accomplish real world assigments for potential clients.
-During a three week period our team will complete certain tasks that are detailed by category and dates, from planning to executing and presenting our final results.
+The scope of our final project consists of using multiple technologies to accomplish real world assignments for potential clients.
+During a four-week period our team will complete certain tasks that are detailed by category and dates, from planning to executing and presenting our results.

 ### Team

 As a team we decided to apply the next team roles for the entire project.
-The main reason being that this is a one time short-project where we neew to be focus on the task at hand by being efficient and effective with as little time as possible.
+The main reason being that this is a one-time short project where we need to be focus on the task at hand by being efficient and effective with as little time as possible.

 <details><summary>Team Members</summary>